 Epilepsy is a common neurological condition in which an individual has the tendency to experience recurring seizures.
 Proper management of the seizure is vital in order to minimize the risks associated with epilepsy.
-Take note that a seizure is not considered hazardous, but the individual is at risk if he/she is in an unsafe environment and is unconscious or the awareness is diminished.
+Take note that a seizure is not hazardous, but the individual is at risk if he/she is in an unsafe environment and unconscious.
 Injuries can occur at home, workplace, school or even in public venues.

 Those who experience seizures are more prone to the potential risks particularly when they occur without warning.
 The type, cause and occurrence of seizures tend to vary from one individual to another.
 It is important to assess potential risks and manage them appropriately.
-When people witness a tonic-clonic seizure, they fear that the individual can be harmed.
+When people witness a tonic-clonic seizure, they fear that the individual is in danger for injury.
 Nevertheless, the risk of brain damage or death from a seizure is low.
 An individual is at risk if he/she is doing something dangerous when the seizure occurs, especially if the awareness is compromised.